 Flamenco: the Land Is Still Fertile (Flamenco: la tierra está viva)

-Shooting our documentary in Spain (in Spanish with English subtitles), we show the audience what the original, the true, flamenco really is and make it clear that this is a powerful and important art form - one worth understanding and saving.
+Shooting in Spain (in Spanish with English subtitles), we show what the original, true flamenco really is and clarify its links to the land and the people who gave it birth.
+We also enter into the lively debate as to who created it - gitanos (Spanish Gypsies)? or the "native" inhabitants of Spain?
+Finally, we make it clear that this is a powerful and important art form - one worth understanding and saving.

-Directed by Eve A. Ma and internationally touring gitano (Spanish Gypsy) flamenco singer Antonio de la Malena, the documentary uses famous professionals as well as people from the community to make its points.
-We are treated to plenty of performance, fascinating interviews and pithy commentary.
-In the process, we learn a great deal not only about flamenco but also about gitanos, a community that has contributed so much to the development and preservation the art form.
+Directed by Eve A. Ma, with internationally touring gitano flamenco singer Antonio de la Malena as Associate Director, the documentary uses famous professionals as well as people from the community to make its points.
+We are treated to plenty of performance, fascinating interviews, historical photos and pithy commentary.
+In the process, we learn a great deal about flamenco and also about gitanos, a community that has contributed so much to the development and preservation this art form.